cipollone/trace-dfa/README.md

     ant -Dtrain=any_train_dir -Dtest=any_test_dir

+Each sequence in the log is a trace in XES format composed of events.
+Just the name of the events are used to identify transitions.
 Add "OK" in the filename of XES files containing sequences to be accepted by the DFA.
 Sequences to reject need no modification.

 ## Run

 Run with `ant`.
-To genereate the source documentation, run `ant doc`.
+To genereate the documentation, run `ant doc`.

 ## Output DFA